Information and Privacy Notice for Clients/Service Users

 If we identify concerns about your health, we may with your consent refer our concerns to another health care professional, such as a Consultant Occupational Physician or Clinical Supervisor, for guidance.
 The information will be managed as confidential medical/sensitive data in accordance with legal and medical professional guidance.

-If we identify concerns about your health that need further investigation through the NHS, we may recommend that the information gained is shared with your consent with your GP to support this process.
+If we identify concerns about your health that need further investigation through the NHS, we may share this information with your consent with your GP to support this process.
 You will be informed that this is happening and the reasons for the concerns.

 You will be made aware of the contents of the feedback reports and we will request your consent to release any medical information within the report*.